Aptivi/NitrocidKS/DocGen/wiki/releases/Compatibility-Notes-for-Third-Generation-KS.md

 Using `CommandArgumentInfo` allows you to define argument information for commands.
 However, it's a powerful class for managing arguments for commands and kernel arguments themselves.

 As a result, we've used `CommandArgumentInfo` in `ArgumentInfo`.

+##### Removed *SetColors as they're no longer used

+We have improved the color tools module, so SetColors is no longer used.
+We've removed it for this reason.
+Use `SetColor()` instead.